pmikstacki/bscript/README.md

 #### **Why Use XS Instead of Roslyn for Runtime Execution?**
 - Enhances Expressions – XS simplifies expression tree creation and management, enabling developers to focus on code, not AST syntax.
-- Lower Overhead – XS generates and executes **expression trees directly**, avoiding Roslyn's full compilation pipeline and reducing startup costs.
+- Lower Overhead – XS generates and executes expression trees directly, avoiding Roslyn's full compilation pipeline and reducing startup costs.
-- Optimized for Dynamic Execution – Ideal for **rule engines, embedded scripting, and DSLs**, where Roslyn's full compilation step is unnecessary.
+- Optimized for Dynamic Execution – Ideal for rule engines, embedded scripting, and DSLs, where Roslyn's full compilation step is unnecessary.
-- Expression Tree Native – Unlike Roslyn, XS treats **code as data**, enabling **runtime introspection, transformation, and optimization** before execution.
+- Expression Tree Native – XS treats code as data, enabling runtime introspection, transformation, and optimization before execution.
-- Extensible by Design – XS allows **custom language constructs, control flow features, and operators**, making it a better fit for domain-specific scripting.
+- Extensible by Design – XS allows custom language constructs, control flow features, and operators, making it an ideal fit for domain-specific scripting.

 XS is **not a Roslyn replacement**—it serves a different purpose: **fast, lightweight, and embeddable runtime execution without full compiler overhead**.
-If you need to **compile and analyze full C# programs**, Roslyn is the right tool.
-If you need a **small, efficient, and customizable scripting language for runtime execution**, **XS is a solid choice.**
+If you need to compile and analyze full C# programs, Roslyn is the right tool.
+If you need a small, efficient, and customizable scripting language for runtime execution, XS is a solid choice.

 ---